wexample/wex/.wex/journal/done/require-local-env-decorator.md

 # Roadmap : décorateur `@require_local_env`

-## Statut : terminée 2026-05-15 (hors tests, reportés à un travail dédié)
+## Status: done 2026-05-15 (tests excluded, deferred to a dedicated task)

-Doc de référence : `.wex/knowledge/usage/environment-variables.md`, section 8.
+Reference doc: `.wex/knowledge/usage/environment-variables.md`, section 8.

-## Objectif initial
+## Initial objective

-Couvrir le **niveau commande** des trois niveaux de déclaration des vars requises : prompter l'utilisateur dès le départ d'une commande pour ce qu'elle va consommer, persister dans `.wex/local/env.yml`.
+Cover the **command level** of the three declaration levels for required vars: prompt the user at the start of a command for what it will consume, persist to `.wex/local/env.yml`.

-## Réalisations
+## Deliverables

-### Phase 1 — Décorateur + fonction de check (✅)
+### Phase 1 — Decorator + check function (✅)

 [require_local_env.py](PACKAGES/PYTHON/wex/wex-addon-app/src/wexample_wex_addon_app/decorator/require_local_env.py)